November 13

 Conclusion

 Lacrosse can be an expensive sport.
-We’ve tried to minimize the amount of money spent by purchasing cheaper lacrosse sticks and lacrosse balls.
+We’ve tried to minimize the money spent by purchasing cheaper lacrosse sticks and balls.
 At the end of the day, the person shooting the ball needs to work on the fundamentals and technique before purchasing $400 sticks.

 Continue to perfect all the fundamentals of the game, and the shots will start pouring in the back of the net.